 A MIDI Keyboard commonly has these connections:

 - Power Input (some only needs to be powered by USB)

 The fact that the digital piano has a USB connection means that you can actually use a digital piano as a MIDI keyboard in your music studio.

 If you are interested in reading more about how to use a digital piano as a MIDI Keyboard Controller, you should read this article, where I also outline some potential risks of using it as a keyboard, that I think you should be aware of.

 This is where you really have to think twice before you decide what to get for your own music studio.

 Most MIDI Keyboards have a broad range of faders and knobs which all have a specific, delegated task: to control various MIDI commands.

 (if you want to read more about the different commands, you should read this article)

-In addition, when you buy a keyboard, most of the time you will get a decent sound library to install as well.
+When you buy a MIDI keyboard, most of the time you will get a decent sound library to install as well.
 It could be anything from orchestra, pianos, guitars, bass and synths.